CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 This page provides details for the full range of channel types that are available in an [[Axon]] [[neuron]] to drive biologically-based and functionally important behavior in specific neuron types.
 Every neuron uses the basic excitatory, inhibitory, and leak channels discussed in detail in the [[neuron]] and [[neuron electrophysiology]] pages, and some of the following channels are used in most other neurons, while some are only used in specific neuron types where they are particularly important.

 These biologically-grounded channels provide accurate fits to the detailed electrophysiological properties of real neurons, based on the sources listed below.
-Although this results in a large number of parameters relative to the units in [[abstract neural networks]], we almost never change these parameters from their default values, unless there is a clear biological or functional motivation to do so.
+Although this results in a large number of parameters relative to the units in [[abstract neural network]]s, we almost never change these parameters from their default values, unless there is a clear biological or functional motivation to do so.
 Furthermore, extensive testing across a wide range of models has shown that these biologically-grounded mechanisms, and parameter values, actually produce the best functional results.

 The implementation of several of these channels comes from standard biophysically detailed models such as [[@^MiglioreHoffmanMageeEtAl99]], [[@^PoiraziBrannonMel03]], and [[@^UrakuboHondaFroemkeEtAl08]].
 See also [[@^BretteRudolphCarnevaleEtAl07]] and the [NEST model directory](https://nest-simulator.readthedocs.io/en/stable/models/index.html) for documented examples, including: [AdEx](https://nest-simulator.readthedocs.io/en/stable/models/aeif_cond_exp.html), [Traub HH](https://nest-simulator.readthedocs.io/en/stable/models/hh_cond_exp_traub.html).
 The [Brian Examples](https://brian2.readthedocs.io/en/stable/examples/index.html) contain full easy-to-read equations for various standard models, including [Brunel & Wang, 2001](https://brian2.readthedocs.io/en/stable/examples/frompapers.Brunel_Wang_2001.html).
 Also see [Wikipedia: Biological neuron model](https://en.wikipedia.org/wiki/Biological_neuron_model) for a nice overview, and [ModelDB Currents](https://modeldb.science/NeuronDB/NeuronalCurrents), [ModelDB Current Search](https://modeldb.science/ModelDB/FindByCurrent), and [IonChannelGeneology](https://icg.neurotheory.ox.ac.uk) for standardized lists of currents included in biophysical models made in NEURON and related software.